olegfedak/graymium/README.md

  <img width="100px" height="100px" src="./assets/graymium-icon.png" align="center" alt="" />
 </p>

-# Graymium Theme
+# Graymium

-Dark gray theme for web development and designing by code.
+The dark gray theme for web development and designing by code.
 Syntax highlighting is provided for markup, styling and scripting.
-Sometimes, something new is adding.
+This theme is optimised to be minimalistic and easy on the eyes for long coding hours.

 ![](./assets/graymium-cover.png)